plavin/sst-completion/README.md

 * Figure out how to properly install this, either in `~/.bash_completion` or in whatever [this guide](https://github.com/scop/bash-completion/blob/master/README.md#faq) says.

+* Check to see if the `local` stuff is useful or needed.

 ## Thanks

 I used Lazarus Lazaridis's [guide](https://iridakos.com/programming/2018/03/01/bash-programmable-completion-tutorial) to create this script.
 There are some good link at the end of his post.
 [Archive](https://web.archive.org/web/20211027111231/https://iridakos.com/programming/2018/03/01/bash-programmable-completion-tutorial).